 Two things I definitely loved about the island country Sri Lanka, one is the friendly locals and another is the tasty food.
 During my tour in Sri Lanka, I enjoyed trying different Sri Lankan cuisines.
-Here are the listed top 6 Sri Lankan food to taste for all food lovers around.
+Here is the listed top 6 Sri Lankan food to taste for all food lovers around.
 If you’re a lover of spicy food, then you just should not miss tasting those for the first time in Sri Lanka.

 Personally, I am not a foodie.
 But I love trying local food.
 I found Sri Lankans love spicy food and fruits.
 This is also my top choice.
 My favorite tasty food in Sri Lanka is Kiribath with Lunumiris or Katta Sambal.
 And nothing to say more about King Coconut Water and a cup of Ceylon Tea in the Land of Wonder, Sri Lanka.
+You might find Sri Lankan Cooking is a useful read to know all about Sri Lankan food.

 Top 6 Sri Lankan Food To Taste [Spicy]

-Three most used and common ingredients about Sri Lankan cuisines are rice, coconut, and various spices (common one is red chili).
+Three most used and common ingredients about Sri Lankan cuisines are rice, coconut, and various spices (the common one is red chili).
 And a full plate of the slices of many tropical fruits you should not skip before having any breakfast in Sri Lanka.
 Hmm, sounds not only tasty and spicy but healthy as well! 😉

 Traditional Red Rice with Fish/Meat & Veg Curry